enricollen/fastRTC-voice-agent/README.md

 ## Prerequisites
 - ElevenLabs API key
 - API key for your preferred LLM provider (OpenAI, Gemini, or OpenRouter)
+- Optional: Groq or OpenAI API key for speech-to-text
 - Microphone
 - For local models: Ollama installed and running